securefederatedai/openfl/docs/about/features_index/workflowinterface.rst

             )
         )

-    local_runtime = LocalRuntime(aggregator=aggregator_, collaborators=collaborators)
+    local_runtime = LocalRuntime(aggregator=aggregator, collaborators=collaborators)

-Let's break this down, starting with the :code:`Aggregator` and :code:`Collaborator` components.
-These components represent the *Participants* in a Federated Learning experiment.
-Each participant has its own set of *private attributes* that represent the information / data specific to its role or requirements.
-As the name suggests these *private attributes* are accessible only to the particular participant, and are appropriately inserted into or filtered out of current Flow state when transferring from between Participants.
-For e.g. Collaborator private attributes are inserted into :code:`flow` when transitioning from Aggregator to Collaborator and are filtered out when transitioning from Collaborator to Aggregator.

-In the above :code:`FederatedFlow`, each collaborator accesses train and test datasets via *private attributes* :code:`train_loader` and :code:`test_loader`.
-These *private attributes* need to be set using a (user defined) callback function while instantiating the participant.
+In this example *private attributes* need to be set using a (user defined) callback function while instantiating the participant.
 Participant *private attributes* are returned by the callback function in form of a dictionary, where the key is the name of the attribute and the value is the object.

-In this example callback function :code:`callable_to_initialize_collaborator_private_attributes()` returns the collaborator private attributes :code:`train_loader` and :code:`test_loader` that are accessed by collaborator steps (:code:`aggregated_model_validation`, :code:`train` and :code:`local_model_validation`).
+The callback function :code:`callable_to_initialize_collaborator_private_attributes()` returns the collaborator private attributes :code:`train_loader` and :code:`test_loader` that are accessed by collaborator steps (:code:`aggregated_model_validation`, :code:`train` and :code:`local_model_validation`).
 Some important points to remember while creating callback function and private attributes are:

    - Callback Function needs to be defined by the user and should return the *private attributes* required by the participant in form of a key/value pair
    - In above example multiple collaborators have the same callback function.
 Depending on the Federated Learning requirements, user can specify unique callback functions for each Participant
    - If no Callback Function is specified then the Participant shall not have any *private attributes*
    - Callback function can be provided with any parameters required as arguments.
 In this example, parameters essential for the callback function are supplied with corresponding values bearing *same names* during the instantiation of the Collaborator